Pattishall Church of England Primary School

 Our vision

-It is our mission is to build a happy, safe learning environment; where whoever you are, wherever you’re from and whatever your starting point, we will nurture you, love you and work with you - so that you leave us knowing that you can change the world, as we grow together in God’s love.
+Whoever you are, wherever you’re from and whatever your starting point, we will nurture you, so that you leave us knowing that you can change the world, as we grow together in God’s love.

 Our vision